 - All Love Is Unrequited: Alas, poor Kenta.
 It doesn't help he's a tsundere of the harsh kind.

-- Art Shift: In chapter 10/Episode 3, Naru's head puffs up in her pride at having learned katakana.
+- Art Shift: In chapter 11/episode 3, After learning katakana Naru's face changes into Golgo 13.
 Fortunately for everyone's eyes, she deflates when she realizes she read a word wrong.

 - Bishōnen: Several times, Sensei has been jokingly said to have facial qualities akin to the fashion models in the monthly Junon, an actual women's magazine.